 For example, this is the case of stacks of more than two layers of bundles.
-In these circumstances, the use of tiedowns to restrain the bundles of a middle layer is then required.
+In these circumstances, the use of tiedowns to restrain the bundles of a middle layer is then required (above the second layer for three-layer stacks).
 The aggregate working load limit (WLL) of the tiedowns used must not be less than 50% of the total weight of the articles they restrain.